TakumaKurosawa/CurriculumVitae/en.md

 - Experience in evaluating and adopting new technologies such as generative AI
 - Experience in making business decisions through PoCs
 - Design and development of applications using generative AI
-- Skills necessary for building generative AI applications using Azure OpenAI Service, LangChain, and Langsmith
+- Skills necessary for building generative AI applications using Azure OpenAI Service, LangChain / LangGraph, and Langsmith

 ### April 2023 - Present: New Development Base Establishment - Hanoi Devcenter